shandley/hecatomb/docs/pythonTutorialPt1.md

 The remainder of the tutorial will be in [Python](https://www.python.org/) and [PyCharm](https://www.jetbrains.com/pycharm/)), and will use the packages [Pandas](https://pandas.pydata.org/) and [Seaborn](https://seaborn.pydata.org/) which is part of the [Anaconda](https://www.anaconda.com/) toolkit.
+In addition, for the Dunn's test we will install the scikit-posthocs package [scikit-posthocs](https://scikit-posthocs.readthedocs.io/)
 The installation and packages for this tutorial have been tested with a fresh installation of Python (3.9.7) and PyCharm (2021.2.3 Professional Edition Build PY-212.5457.59) for Mac.

 Assuming you have installed Python and PyCharm for your operating system, you should be able to install the packages like so: